 Open to recipients who will be attending an accredited Canadian institution offering a degree, diploma or certificate upon completion.

-Applicants are required to submit an original essay describing their involvement in the community, clearly stating how leadership, along with teamwork, was implemented during all community service projects (with emphasis on volunteerism).
-The essay must be no more than 500 words.
+Applicants are required to submit an original essay of approximately 500 words describing their involvement in the community, clearly stating how leadership, along with teamwork, was implemented during all community service projects (with emphasis on volunteerism).

 Applicants must demonstrate a strong involvement in non-academic volunteer activities within the school and /or community and are requested to submit two (2) letters of reference, preferably from a school official or community leader representing a community-based organization who can attest to the applicant‘s volunteerism and overall suitability for the award.
 Preference will be given to active members of Job’s Daughters International and/or those applicants with outstanding community service.